leohinterlang/valFace/README.md

 ValFace
 =======

-ValFace is a validation interface that checks input formatting and acceptable values based on a text specification.
+ValFace is a validation interface that checks input formatting and value constraints based on a text specification.
+Generated as the next logical step following the parsing of command line arguments (see: [ArgFace](https://github.com/leohinterlang/argFace.git)), validation is an essential part of many applications.
+This project attempts to address this issue using a standard text specification.

+Example:

+    private final String usageText = "guess <president> <year-elected>";

+    private final String[] valText = {
+        "Values:",
+            "<president> String = Lincoln | Washington | Jefferson ;",
+            "<year-elected> Date = 1789 .. this.year;"
+     };

+    ValFace valFace = ValPrototype.create(valText, this);
+    if (valFace == null) {
+        return false;
+    }

 ### Dates